smf-steve/parse_options/MUSING.md

 ====

+     // ## getopts optstring flag [args]
+     // ### optstring notes:
+     //
+     //   - OPTSTRING="xy"   | two options without values
+     //   - OPTSTRING="x:y"  | option x with value and option y without a value
+     //   - OPTSTRING="x:y:" | both x and you has values
+     //   - OPSTRING="x::"   | not supported, x has an option value
+     //
+     //   - OPTSTRING=":xy"  | if the first char is an :
+     //                      | we are in silent mode
+     //
+     // ### flag
+     //    - one of the characters in OPTSTRING
+     //    - : the special char to denote a option that requires a value does not
+     //      * OPTARG contains the flag
+     //    - ? the special char to denote we say an invalid option,
+     //      * OPTARG contains the flag

+   - getopts as a hack can do the same thing as getopt, but...

+## Musing on the Definition of an Option

   1. Can the value of an option begin with a '-'?
      * Consider -l being an option that requires a value
      * Are the following valid:  -l-help or -l -help